Miracle Mile (Manhasset)

-The Miracle Mile is a prominent shopping district in Manhasset in Nassau County, on the North Shore of Long Island, in New York, United States.
+The Miracle Mile is a prominent shopping district in the Greater Manhasset area of in Nassau County, on the North Shore of Long Island, in New York, United States.
 It consists of the area along Northern Boulevard (NY 25A) between Community Drive to the west, and Port Washington Boulevard (NY 101) and Searingtown Road to the east.

 History

 Much of the corridor was initially developed in the 1950s by Sol Atlas.
 It was named the Miracle Mile in reference to the Los Angeles neighborhood, and inspired by its rapid development after decades of depression and war, and the difficulty in developing a commercial corridor in a primarily residential area.

-It is well known for its later high-end premium open-air shopping center, the Americana Manhasset.
-The Miracle Mile has been a mainstay in suburban shopping and for many years featured a Lord & Taylor, often referred to as the first branch store in America.
-In addition to Lord & Taylor, Manhasset has supported branches of some of the most well known stores in New York over the years – including B. Altman & Co., Bonwit Teller, Abraham & Straus (and subsequently Macy's), Best & Co., Arnold Constable, Franklin Simon & Co., Peck & Peck, H&M, W. & J. Sloane and a J.J.
+The Miracle Mile has been a suburban shopping destination, known for its later high-end premium open-air shopping center and anchor – the Americana Manhasset.

+For many years, it also featured a Lord & Taylor – often referred to as the first branch store in America.
+The Miracle Mile has also had branches of many notable New York City area stores – including B. Altman & Co., Bonwit Teller, Abraham & Straus (and subsequently Macy's), Best & Co., Arnold Constable, Franklin Simon & Co., Peck & Peck, H&M, W. & J. Sloane, and a J.J.
 Newberry.